dudis2211/dudis2211/README.md

 ## I'm Eduardo!

-:computer: Studying now to be Junior Java Developer.
+:computer: Certificate in Junior Java Developer.

 :house_with_garden: I’m from Brazil.